 - Major chest wall or rib cage deformities

 - Major deficiencies to the kidney

-- Heavily clenched fists where the fingers override
+- Heavily clenched fists with overlapping fingers

-What is the Treatment for Edwards’ Syndrome?
+What Is the Treatment for Edwards Syndrome?

-- Cardiac failure – Several heart problems that are caused by Edwards’ syndrome could be the cause of death.
+- Cardiac Failure – Several heart problems that are caused by Edwards syndrome could be the cause of death.

-- Respiratory failure – Like the heart, trisomy 18 can damage the lungs severely and could lead to the death of the baby.
+- Respiratory Failure – Like the heart, trisomy 18 can damage the lungs severely and could lead to the death of the baby.

-Important note: The best-case scenario is very unlikely, physicians train to prepare parents and caregivers early for the extremely high fatality rate of this disease.
+Important note: The best-case scenario is very unlikely; physicians train to prepare parents and caregivers early for the extremely high fatality rate of this disease.

-What is the Lifespan for Babies with Edwards’ Syndrome (Trisomy 18)?
+What Is the Lifespan for Babies With Edwards Syndrome (Trisomy 18)?

 Trisomy 18 life expectancy beyond the first week begins to deteriorate very quickly – only 9% to 18% of infants are expected to survive the first six months and only 5% to 10% of babies survive the first full year.

-If a baby is born with Edwards’ Syndrome, it is important that the mother and the family remain strong and prepare to deal with the circumstances.
+If a baby is born with Edwards Syndrome, it is important that the mother and the family remain strong and prepare to deal with the circumstances.
 It should not deter you or let you lose hope in yourself.